INTERSECT-training/Making-Good-PRs/episodes/labels.md

 ::::::::::::::::::::::::::::::::::::::: objectives

-- "Learn how to use labels for GitHub PRs."
+- Learn how to use labels for GitHub PRs.
-- "Learn how to create a PR template."
+- Learn how to create a PR template.

 ::::::::::::::::::::::::::::::::::::::::::::::::::

 :::::::::::::::::::::::::::::::::::::::: questions

-- "How do you assign labels to PRs?"
+- How do you assign labels to PRs?
-- "How do you create PR templates?"
+- How do you create PR templates?

 ::::::::::::::::::::::::::::::::::::::::::::::::::